-Mineralogical Society of America 3635 Concorde Pkwy Ste 500 Chantilly, VA 20151-1110, USA Tel.: 703-652-9950; fax: 703-652-9951 business@minsocam.org www.minsocam.org
+Mineralogical Society of America 3635 Concorde Pkwy Ste 500 Chantilly, VA 20151-1110, USA Tel.: 703-652-9950; fax: 703-652-9951 business@minsocam.org www.minsocam.org knowledge of the science of mineralogy and its application to other subjects, including crystallography, geochemistry, petrology, environmental science and economic geology.
+The Society furthers its aims geology.
+The society furthers its aims through scientific meetings and the publication of scientific journals, books and monographs.
+The Society publishes Mineralogical Magazine and Clay Minerals.
+Students receive the first year of membership free of charge.
+All members receive Elements.

-The Mineralogical Society of Great Britain and Ireland, also known as the MinSoc, is an international society for all those working in the mineral sciences.
-The
+The Mineralogical Society of Great Britain and Ireland is an international society for all those working in the mineral sciences.
+The Society aims to advance the